dret/hyperpedia/README.md

 Hyperpedia is an attempt to loosely describe a set of concepts that are interesting in the context of [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) formats.
 The goal is to provide a starting set that hypermedia developers can look at.
 It might also be interesting to look at existing hypermedia formats and see if and how they represent these concepts, which makes it a little easier to compare and contrast existing hypermedia formats in terms of the linking capabilities.

-The end goal is to provide a comprehensive and format-independent overview of Web-oriented hypermedia features (hence the name _Hyperpedia_), and to describe existing formats within the context of that framework.
+The ultimate goal (and one that's definitely a moving target) is to provide a comprehensive and format-independent overview of Web-oriented hypermedia features (hence the name _Hyperpedia_), and to describe existing formats within the context of that framework.

 ## Contents